-Sembcorp Salalah has the advantage of benefitting from well-trained and experienced personnel employed by Sembcorp Salalah O&M, who bring extensive management expertise and sharing of know-how accumulated through decades of experience.
-In particular, Sembcorp Salalah personnel can share and exchange knowledge and best practices with personnel of the Project Sponsors globally through training and off-site sessions.
+Sembcorp Salalah has a team of well-trained and experienced personnel employed by Sembcorp Salalah O&M, who bring extensive management expertise and sharing of know-how accumulated through decades of experience.
+Sembcorp Salalah personnel are able to share and exchange knowledge and best practices with personnel of the Project Sponsors globally through training and off-site sessions.